ckunakom/smule-song-list/README.md

 - Add the username in the `config.py file` (or if you want, you can add the username directly within the code too)

 - Run the code in the jupyter notebook
-  - Note all the library that you should have before you run the code.
+  - You will need the following libraries for this project: `json`, `pandas`, `request`.

 - Get a beautiful dataframe which you can export to csv -Done!🎉

 ### LIMITATIONS & WORK-AROUND
 IF after you run the first loop and you get an error in the 2nd loop (the chance is really high unfortunately):
-  1. Wait about half an hour and run the 2nd loop and the rest of the code.
+  1. Wait about ...however long (30 mins to 1 month) and run the 2nd loop and the rest of the code.
-  1. If it still doesn't work, use the `alt.ipynb`: Make sure to not run all the code in one-go since we need that 30 min between each request.
-Once the 1st run and 2nd run are complete, you should have 2 csv files.
-Run the `alt_clean-up.ipynb` to clean-up, load & append two csv as one dataframe.
+  1. See WORK-AROUND section below.

  <em>I tried adding `time.sleep(2)` and to no avail.
 Smule doesn't spawn a way to do a proper API request either... because no one cares! 😫😭</em>